 When it comes to the matter of the Letter of Support, an instrument of inestimable value to a new business or one returning through the ABRA process, the community has to be measured in terms of its support.
 To vote on them without a week’s notice or without deliberation from the community is a dicey proposition.
 Recently, two home health aid businesses petitioned our ANC Commissioner in Brookland for a letter of support, and both were given, but both also went through a process wherein they spoke with the community, and the commissioner issued significant notice to the community before voting on these letters.

 So, where did the breakdown occur?
 Reading Mr. May’s letter, it’s as if he felt that the community owed him the letter he’s looking for, which is a little frustrating to see.
 Reading the responses, it seems as if the Bloomingdale Community Association could have been more proactive, but it seems that Mr. May and the BCA needed to be on the same page about the process for granting the letter to begin with.

 Liquor licenses are especially contentious things.
 One need only look at the kerfuffle around Big Bear Café in Bloomingdale last year to see that this is a community that, in the parlance of the Internet, feels ways about things.
 Knowing that much, working with the BCA management more than just a few days ahead of a meeting would seem to be a wise event, even if you’re doing a lot of community outreach, which to their credit, Engine Company 12 has done.

-It’s a tough line, this one, but understanding that no business is entitled to a rubber stamp from the community is valuable.
+It’s a tough line, this one, but understanding that no business is entitled to a rubber stamp from the community is valuable, to learn how from an expert check his explanation at the link.
 So, before condemning the BCA, know that the community’s endorsement is something that requires some prior notice to get, and build that into your timelines, business owners.